 Gears are machine elements that transmit motion by means of successively engaging teeth.
 According to the relative position of the axes of revolution, gears may be parallel, intersecting, and neither parallel nor intersecting .

-Airflow Analysis of Heavy Machines Components
+CFD Analysis of Heavy Machinery Components

-All the projects presented in this article can be imported into your own workspace from SimScale’s Public Projects and used as templates.
+All the projects presented in this article can be imported into your own workspace from SimScale’s Public Projects Library and used as templates.

 If you haven’t signed up for SimScale yet, you can create your free account here and see for yourself how 3D engineering simulation can help you increase the performance of heavy equipment.